pmem/pmdk/CONTRIBUTING.md

 [LLVM Builds](http://llvm.org/builds) page.

-If you are actively working on an NVM Library feature, please let other developers know by [creating an issue](https://github.com/pmem/issues/issues).
+If you are actively working on an PMDK feature, please let other developers know by [creating an issue](https://github.com/pmem/issues/issues).
 Use the label `Type: Feature` and assign it to yourself (due to the way GitHub permissions work, you may need to ask a team member to assign it to you).

 ### Bug Reports

-Bugs for the NVM Library project are tracked in our [GitHub Issues Database](https://github.com/pmem/issues/issues).
+Bugs for the PMDK project are tracked in our
+[GitHub Issues Database](https://github.com/pmem/issues/issues).

 When creating a bug report issue, please provide the following information:

-#### NVML version
+#### PMDK version

-Put the release name of the version of NVML running when the bug was discovered in a bug comment.
-If you saw this bug in multiple NVML versions, please put at least the most recent version and list the others if necessary.
+Put the release name of the version of PMDK running when the bug was discovered in a bug comment.
+If you saw this bug in multiple PMDK versions, please put at least the most recent version and list the others if necessary.
 - Stable release names are in the form `#.#` (where `#` represents an integer); for example `0.3`.
 - Release names from working versions look like `#.#+b#` (adding a build #) or `#.#-rc#` (adding a release candidate number)
-If NVML was built from source, the version number can be retrieved from git using this command: `git describe`
+If PMDK was built from source, the version number can be retrieved from git using this command: `git describe`

-For binary NVML releases, use the entire package name.
+For binary PMDK releases, use the entire package name.
-For RPMs, use `rpm -q nvml` to display the name.
+For RPMs, use `rpm -q pmdk` to display the name.
-For Deb packages, run `dpkg-query -W nvml` and use the second (version) string.
+For Deb packages, run `dpkg-query -W pmdk` and use the second (version) string.

 #### Milestone field